SDWebImage/SDWebImageSwiftUI/README.md

 - [x] Supports network image as well as local data and bundle image
 - [x] Supports animation control using the SwiftUI Binding
-- [x] Supports indicator and transition powered by SDWebImage and CoreAnimation
+- [x] Supports indicator and transition, powered by SDWebImage and Core Animation
 - [x] Supports advanced control like loop count, incremental load, buffer size
-- [x] Supports coordinate with native UIKit/AppKit/WKInterface view
+- [x] Supports coordinate with native UIKit/AppKit/WatchKit view

 Note: `AnimatedImage` supports both image url or image data for animated image format.
 Which use the SDWebImage's [Animated ImageView](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-image-50) for internal implementation.
-Pay attention that since this base on UIKit/AppKit representable, if you need advanced customized layout and animation, you need CoreAnimation to help.
+Pay attention that since this base on UIKit/AppKit representable, some advanced SwiftUI layout and animation system may not work as expected.
+You may need UIKit/AppKit and Core Animation to modify the native view.

 Note: From v0.4.0, `AnimatedImage` supports watchOS as well.
 However, it's not backed by SDWebImage's [Animated ImageView](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-image-50) like iOS/tvOS/macOS.
 It use some tricks and hacks because of the limitation on current Apple's API.
 It also use Image/IO decoding system, which means it supports GIF and APNG format only, but not external format like WebP.